antonkalik/shoy/.github/pull_request_template.md

 <!-- Please include a summary of the changes and the related issue if any -->

+**Important:** This PR uses conventional commits as required for semantic-release.
+All commits should follow the format `type(scope): description`.

 ## Type of Change

 <!-- Select the type of change(s) this PR introduces -->